Nudist Resort Mexico – Playa Sonrisa

 Playa Sonrisa is small and secluded, the perfect place to get away from it all.
 With six beachfront guest rooms on the property, you can always find quiet and never feel overcrowded.
 We stayed in a “Beachfront Bungalow,” a bed and bath in our own private hut, situated on the sand and close enough to the water for a constant sea breeze.
 We had the chance to tour their “Villa Sonrisa” next door made up of small apartments fully furnished with a kitchen and living room and reserved for returning guests only.
 The Villa also has a patio and bar on the rooftop with a great view.
 These apartments are gorgeous, so I wouldn’t hesitate to return.

-A few steps away from our door, the sea could easily occupy an entire day with skinny-dipping, snorkeling, kayaking, fishing, or simply curling up in the sun with a book.
+A few steps away from our door, the sea could easily occupy an entire day with skinny-dipping, snorkeling, kayaking, fishing, or simply curling up with a book while sunbathing naked on the beach.
 Just beyond their dock are miniature coral reefs to discover with angel fish, lobsters, and a slew of other kinds of little tropical sea creatures.

 With the use of your rental car, it’s a quick trip to the dive shop in the nearby fishing village of Xcalak for scuba divers who want to explore the coral reefs off the coast.
 These reefs, protected within a marine reserve, are especially healthy and colorful.
 I took their introductory course as a first-time diver, and had a surreal new experience in my first 40-foot dive.
 Another day-trip option is to visit the Mayan ruins in Chacchoben (a 1.5 hour drive from the resort), an unforgettable and magnificent site of ancient Mayan temples.